calcompit/ITAM/README.md

 ---

-**IT Asset Monitor** - Comprehensive IT asset management with real-time monitoring and analytics.
+**IT Asset Monitor** - Comprehensive IT asset management with real-time monitoring, analytics, and VNC launcher functionality.